hscstudio/angular1-yii2/documentation/05-customization.md

 ```
 After installation finished, You can see folder assets have contained library angular, bootstrap, etc.

+### Include in Index
+Because structure folder that downloaded by bower is different, we should adjust links js and css in file [index.html](web-client2/index.html).

 ## Enhance User Interface

 ### Angular Animation